Even when parties reach agreements to most issues, if any remain then it is to be decided by the court, in a contested divorce trial.

 Nevada is a “no-fault state”.
 This means that a spouse cannot prevent a divorce from going forward.
 The basic ground for divorce in Nevada is “incompatibility.”
 If one party refuses to comply, it advances to court trial for divorce.
 Because Nevada is a no fault state, claims such as adultery or abuse and neglect cannot be utilized as grounds for divorce.

 Nevada is also a “community property state”, meaning that property acquired during the marriage (other than by gift, personal injury settlement or inheritance) is generally considered “community property”.
 In most cases, the courts seek to divide community property and community debts evenly.

 Contested divorce often include fragile issues like spousal support, child custody, child support, division of property including retirement benefits, and the division of community debts.

 Although a divorce may begin as a “contested divorce,” agreements may be reached at anytime during the litigation process, rendering it “uncontested“.
 When a settlement is simply not possible, attorney Bruce Anderson is experienced in court trial for divorce litigation.

 The Complex World of Contested Divorces

-2) Another heavily-debated concern in contested divorce cases is the payment of alimony.
+- Another heavily-debated concern in contested divorce cases is the payment of alimony.
 After a divorce, alimony is where one spouse must pay the other spouse as a means of financial support.
-Courts have wide attitude in determining whether to award alimony to a particular party or not.
+Courts have wide latitude in determining whether to award alimony to a particular party or not.

 A contested divorce must be settled in court because the parties cannot agree on the issues.
 After the divorce proceedings are initiated, in most contested divorce cases, the parties are unable to reach a settlement.
 If this happens, as it frequently does, the divorce goes to trial.
 When the trial is over, the court issues a final order containing the judge’s decisions and findings, which marks the end of the divorce.